 Holly works with Amanda in the Producing Team to create and deliver the Bush’s creative work with and within its local community.
 She is also the General Manager and Assistant Producer at Harts Theatre Company, delivering arts and mental health awareness provision for young people, and producing music and theatre events at the Lyric Hammersmith, and other venues across London.

-Sophie is Producer at the Bush and works closely with all departments to produce the main stage shows.
+Sophie is Producer at the Bush.
 Previously she was Programme and Projects Manager at Watford Palace Theatre where she was responsible for managing the theatre, dance, digital and outdoor arts programmes.
 Sophie has also worked as a freelance Producer with a specific focus on new writing.
 Projects have included: but i cd only whisper by Kristiana Colón (arcola theatre); Many Moons, the debut of Alice Birch (Theatre503); PLAYlist (Theatre503, Live Theatre Newcastle) and On the Harmful Effects of Tobacco/Can Cause Death starring Olivier and BAFTA award winning actor David Bradley (National Theatre Platform, Northern Stage and Latitude Festival).
 Sophie has also worked within the Performing Arts department at the Roundhouse, as Associate Producer with Forward Theatre Project and as a Development Officer and script reader for Theatre503.

 Pirate came to the Bush from Battersea Dogs & Cats Home.
 His job is to keep an eye on all things showbiz.
 He tweets from @bush_cat_pirate